NLCaceres/my-portfolio/react-client/README.md

   - Downgrading npm to 6.14.13 alongside Node 14.17.1 (actually an upgrade) reduced vulnerabilities to 3 moderate and 4 high
     - The fix comes since React has clarified that it does NOT support npm 7 yet and using npm 7 results in dependency conflict errors
     - How?
 Use nvm to switch whenever necessary installs or audits needed
+  - UPDATE!!! - NPM 8 is available and while it might not fix the vulnerabilities may be worth upgrading to BECAUSE the React team does NOT seem intent to fix the vulnerabilities any time soon.
+Their current suggestion is move react-scripts to devDependencies and run `npm audit --production` so only real issues appear
+    - Only real issues?
+According to them (and it probably is), the issues involved with react-scripts likely will never be exploited in the wild
+    Since react-scripts are simple build tools that run on your dev machine, unless your dev machine is compromised AND the attacker really just feels like messing with you, it's EXTREMELY unlikely the vulnerabilities will ever and could ever affect the live app.
+      - Finally, it brings up the concern with NPM as a whole, `npm audit` is not perfect.
+It will warn you about ALL potential issues regardless if those issues could potentially affect you.
+It may even bring up the same exact issue multiple times under slightly different names.

 ### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).